 What's new in Azure Lab Services August 2022 Update

 We've made fundamental improvements for the service to boost performance, reliability, and scalability.
-In this article, we'll describe all the great changes and new features that are available in this preview!
+In this article, we'll describe all the great changes and new features that are available in this update!

 Lab plans replace lab accounts.
 The lab account concept is being replaced with a new concept called a lab plan.
 Although similar in functionality, there are some fundamental differences between the two concepts.
 The lab plan serves as a collection of configurations and settings that apply to the labs created from it.
 Also, labs are now an Azure resource in their own right and a sibling resource to lab plans.